JCDJulian/etch-a-sketch/README.md

 to-do
 =============

--Find a way to center the grid within a frame while still keeping it responsive to the window size.
+Find a way to center the grid within a frame while still keeping it responsive to the window size.

--Pretty it up.
+Pretty it up.
 Make some nicer buttons, fix the layout, make it look nicer.